mlkogon231/terraform2024/README.md

 # Terraform Portfolio:

-# The above codebase contains the following projects (more to be added regularly)
+# The above codebase contains the following projects:
+(more to be added regularly)

 04/01/2024: